VAle512/smart-crawler/README.md

 ## Use Cases

 Navigation models and clustered pages can be both useful for different use cases.
-There you can find some examples:

 * The pages crawled in Phase 1, used to infer the model, can be used as samples to generate a wrapper to extract structured data from Page Classes of interest.
 * Inferred models can be used in Phase 2 to explore only a portion of a website containing data of interest, rather than all the URLs.
 This is done by following only the links that will take the crawler to the pages of specific Page Class.
 For example, if you want to crawl an e-commerce website but you are interested only to the pages showing a product, then you can follow just the paths leading to the "Product" Page Class.